NifTK/NiftyLink/README.md

 Copyright (c) [University College London][ucl].

-NiftyLink is available as free open-source software under a [BSD-style license][license].
+NiftyLink is available as free open-source software under a [BSD license][license].
 Other licenses apply for the dependencies:

  - [Qt project][qt] uses [LGPL][qt-lgpl]